gnosis/GECO/Proposals/Dapplets.md

 Legacy site support makes the _Dapplets_ to the vehicle for mass adoption and creates this way an incentive for wallet devs to implement the standard.

-In particular, dapplet integration with Gnosis-Safe will allow users to create Prediction Markets seamless in context of the website where the User is currently on.
+In particular, a dapplet integration with Gnosis-Safe will allow users to create Prediction Markets seamless in context of the website where the User is currently on.
 For example, the User can join a Prediction Market about US election results or create a bet against some fake news _directly from the news site he or she is reading_ even if the news site has no web3 support at all.
+I have already discussed implementation details with Dmitry Bespalov.

 ### Features

-_How do you plan to implement your project, which tools and framework will you use?
-Optional: Architecture, Mockups, etc._
+As for now we are planning to create a browser plugin for injecting dapplet controls.
+We use WalletConnect to pair wallet and the browser.
+A dapplet description language (a Dapplet DSL) is to be defined, but will be a subset of HTML or Markdown or similar.
+Dapplet Auditor Community planned to be a DAO or TCR.

 ### Team description